aurelia/aurelia2-examples/examples/aurelia2-state/README.md

-# Aurelia 2 Todo
+# Aurelia 2 State

-A todo application bootstrapped by [aurelia/new](https://github.com/aurelia/new).
+A todo application using the Aurelia State plugin bootstrapped by [aurelia/new](https://github.com/aurelia/new).

 ## Demo

-A demo of this application is running here: https://aurelia2-todo.vercel.app/
+A demo of this application is running here: https://aurelia2-state.vercel.app/

 ## Description

-A simplistic Aurelia 2 application that is about as standard as you can get.
+See a working implementation of the Aurelia State plugin in an Aurelia todo application.

 ## Features:

 - Plain CSS
 - TypeScript
+- Aurelia state plugin
 - Webpack for bundling

 ## Start dev web server